tamagui/tamagui/next.md

       - col => c
       - remove bg/bc confusion
     - remove suppressHighlighting / margin 0 default from Text
-    - compiler can accummulate them and emit a file?
+    - compiler can accumulate them and emit a file?
   - basic plugins system
   - no separate UI package necessary for optimization
   - if dynamic eval flattens every usage, remove the definition